 Find out more about SFUAD in Explore Laureate.

 In 2012, Backstage magazine named SFUAD’s Performing Arts Department one of the top five in the country outside of Los Angeles.
-In 2013, The Princeton Review named SFUAD the “Best in the West” and Variety Magazine listed The Film School at SFUAD as a “top media program” in the country.
+For the past three years, The Princeton Review named SFUAD the “Best in the West” and Variety Magazine listed The Film School at SFUAD as a “top media program” in the country.

-SFUAD has been highlighted in the book America’s Best Kept College Secrets by Peter Arango for two consecutive years.
+SFUAD has also been highlighted in America’s Best Kept College Secrets by Peter Arango for two consecutive years.